 - 5.2 Construction of Agreement.
-This Agreement should be construed so as to effectuate the public purpose of settlement of disputes, while protecting any compelling, countervailing public interest. - 5.3 Laws of General Applicability.
+This Agreement should be construed so as to effectuate the public purpose of settlement of disputes, while protecting any compelling, countervailing public interest. - Laws of General Applicability.
 Where this Agreement refers to laws of general applicability to the Project and other properties, this Agreement shall be deemed to refer to other developed and subdivided properties in the Snyderville Basin of Summit County. - Duration.
 The term of this Agreement shall commence on, and the effective date of this Agreement shall be, the effective date of the Ordinance approving this Agreement.
-The Term of this Agreement shall extend for a period of five (5) years following the effective date with an option on the part of Developer or the County to extend this Consent Agreement for an additional five years if the terms of the Consent Agreement have been substantially complied with unless the Agreement is earlier terminated, or its term modified by written amendment to this Agreement. - 5.5 Mutual Releases.
+The Term of this Agreement shall extend for a period of five (5) years following the effective date with an option on the part of Developer or the County to extend this Consent Agreement for an additional five years if the terms of the Consent Agreement have been substantially complied with unless the Agreement is earlier terminated, or its term modified by written amendment to this Agreement - Mutual Releases.
 At the time of, and subject to, (i) the expiration of any applicable appeal period with respect to the approval of this Agreement without an appeal having been filed or (ii) the final determination of any court upholding this Agreement, whichever occurs later, and excepting the parties' respective rights and obligations under this Agreement, Developer, on behalf of itself and Developer's partners, officers, directors, employees, agents, attorneys and consultants, hereby releases the County and the County's board members, officials, employees, agents, attorneys and consultants, and the County, on behalf of itself and the County's board members, officials, employees, agents, attorneys and consultants, hereby releases Developer and Developer's partners, officers, directors, employees, agents, attorneys and consultants, from and against any and all claims, demands, liabilities, costs, expenses of whatever nature, whether known or unknown, and whether liquidated or contingent, arising on or before the date of this Agreement in connection with the application, processing or approval of the Project, including, but not limited to, the claims set forth in the lawsuit styled Westside Canadian Properties Company v.
-Summit County et al., Case No. 95-03-00005 PR, Third Judicial District Court in and for Summit County, State of Utah, filed January 6, 1995 (the "Lawsuit"), and any Notices of Claim and correspondence previously submitted to and filed with the County on behalf of Developer referring and relating to various issues arising out of the approval process for the Project.
+Summit County et al., Case No. 95-03-00005 PR, Third Judicial District Court in and for Summit County, State of Utah, filed January 6, 1995 (the "Lawsuit"), and any Notices of Claim and correspondence previously submitted to and filed with the County on behalf of Developer referring and relating to various issues arising out of the approval process for the Project. - 5.6 State and Federal Law.
+The parties agree, intend and understand that the obligations imposed by this Agreement are only such as are consistent with state and federal law.
+The parties further agree that if any provision of this Agreement becomes, in its performance, inconsistent with state or federal law or is declared invalid, this Agreement shall be deemed.